At a glance

 Diagnosing cryptosporidium can be difficult due to the small size of the oocysts.

-Sent to a specialist laboratory for testing.
-The oocysts of Cryptosporidium are detected using the acid-fast stain technique, which stains the oocysts red.
+Stool samples: A sample of feces is obtained and sent to a specialist laboratory for testing.
+Cryptosporidium oocysts are detected using the acid-fast stain technique.
 To increase the chance of an accurate diagnosis, several stool samples may be required.

-To look for the presence of antibodies to Cryptosporidium, however, all this will show is that the cat has had exposure to the organism at some point in his life, but not if it is current.
+Serology: To look for the presence of antibodies to Cryptosporidium in a blood sample.
+Unfortunately, this cannot diagnose a current infection, just that cat has had exposure to the organism at some point in its life.

-A stool sample added to a petri dish which contains cryptosporidium antigen.
+Enzyme-linked immunofluorescent antibody (ELISA): A stool sample added to a petri dish that contains cryptosporidium antigen.
 If the stool sample contains antibodies to Cryptosporidium, these will bind together with the antigen in the dish.

 There are no effective medications to treat cryptosporidiosis in cats.
-A cat with a healthy immune system will rid themselves of the parasite in time.
+A cat with a healthy immune system will rid itself of the parasite in time.

 Some veterinarians may prescribe antiprotozoal drugs to treat immunocompromised cats.
 These may include Tylosin, Paromomycin, Clindamycin, Azithromycin, and Fenbendazole.